themeblvd/theme-blvd-layout-builder/readme.txt

 == Changelog ==

 = 2.3.3 - 12/10/2018 =
+* Fixed: Classic editor's legacy layout builder not displaying because of recent updates to the official Classic Editor plugin.

 = 2.3.2 - 11/20/2018 =
 * Fixed: Classic editor forcing "Custom Layout" page template to be saved.